TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 ---
 #### Emphasize with students...

-#### ADST Computer Programming 11 Curriculum Competencies - Applied Design, Sharing
+#### BC ADST Computer Programming 11 Curriculum Competencies - Applied Design, Sharing

 Have a game day party!
 Invite others to come to your classroom.
 Send your game to friends.
 Create a few user experience survey questions to gather from anyone, and everyone, who plays your game.
 Ask questions related to anything that may help your